 Course completion and acknowledgements may be withheld by AVELING until the full course payment is received.

-Technical support is available for all participants enrolled in an e-learning course Monday to Friday 7:30am to 4:00pm AWST (excluding public holidays) by phoning 1300 665 015.
+Technical support is available for all learners enrolled in an online course Monday to Friday 7:30am to 4:00pm AWST (excluding public holidays) by phoning 1300 665 015.

-- Participants must not seek assistance in answering Topic, External or RPL assessment questions with the exception of assistance in translation and gaining understanding of questions posed.
+- Learners must not seek assistance in answering assessment questions, except in gaining an understanding of the questions posed or when translation is required.